Evening Reading - March 18, 2020

-Hey Shacknews, it's time for Evening Reading.
-Let's officially close out our day of posting.
-I have missed the past day and a half of First Post! and Evening Reading due to the ongoing coronavirus outbreak, please understand and take a look.
+Hey Shacknews, it's time for Evening Reading Let's officially close out our day of posting.
+Please take a look.

 COVID-19 CAN EAT A FAT ONE